 In the early 1970s, our Graduate Student History Society brought several noteworthy and memorable Russian history scholars to UNC’s Chapel Hill campus for presentations.
 These included James Billington (now Librarian of Congress), Sir Isaiah Berlin, Marc Raeff, and Nicholas Riasanovsky.
 I am certain his no-nonsense approach has had a very deep impact on both Dr. Evans and myself, especially his inclination to hold his own interpretation of events and personalities to a minimum while scrupulously presenting the sound, scholarly interpretations of others.
 And his other books, especially those on Nicholas I and Peter the Great, remain on my shelves as models of scholarship and sources of information.
 Riasanovsky’s is a book you should plan to keep in your personal library, far beyond this introduction to the history of Russia.

 See the list of some of Riasanovsky's books:

-ps.
-Alexander V. Riasanovsky, the brother of Nicholas V. Riasanovsky, is also an accomplished historian of Russia, at the University of Pennsylvania.
+PS.
+Alexander V. Riasanovsky, the brother of Nicholas V. Riasanovsky, was also an accomplished historian of Russia, at the University of Pennsylvania.